 Today, my written introduction to Neil Peart’s 1986 interview brings back two new points worth mentioning.
 Yes, ours was a telephone interview, and I scrambled at the last minute to make it happen.
 Normally I would have made sure I had either a working electrical outlet, or fresh batteries, for my cassette recorder.
 Cleaning and demagnetizing the tape heads were routine.
 Finding a quiet, comfortable place to sit, where I could take notes, or refer to my written ideas/questions was key.
 That was all good in Northport, Maine the day of this interview.

 What I had not planned on — because I had never experienced it before — was desk phones (land lines) not working with my Radio Shack suction cup mic.
 Fortunately, I was in a home with two phones, so I improvised.
-I placed one phone’s earpiece near my cassette recorder’s built-in mic and recorder our interview that way.
+I placed one phone’s earpiece near my cassette recorder’s built-in mic and recorded our interview that way.
 Using the other phone in the other room, Neil and I had our conversation.